The BEST Oven-Fried Chicken

 Depending on the size and thickness of your chicken pieces, you may need to adjust the cooking time, so always check your chicken for doneness before diving in.
 The safest way to do this is with a meat thermometer.
 The chicken should reach 165°F in the thickest part.

-2. Bread the Chicken Breast Pieces.
-Soak the chicken in buttermilk (you can skip this step if you like, but it helps the coating to stick!).
-Combine the flour, panko, seasoned salt, salt and pepper, and paprika in a large paper or zip-top bag.
-Add the chicken to the bag, and shake the bag to coat the chicken pieces.
+1. Bread the Chicken Breast Pieces.
+Coat the chicken in eggs (you can skip this step if you like, but it helps the coating to stick!).
+Combine the flour, panko, seasoned salt, pepper, and paprika in a large paper or zip-top bag.
+Coat the chicken well.

 3. Bake.
-Place your chicken on the prepared baking sheet, leaving a space between each strip.
+Place your chicken on the baking sheet, leaving a space between each strip.
 Bake the chicken for 10 minutes, flip carefully with a spatula, and bake for another 10 minutes.
-(Note: if the parchment is dry when you flip the chicken, add a drizzle of oil, to the to ensure the bottom pieces of chicken get crispy.)
+(Note: if the pan is dry when you flip the chicken, add a drizzle of oil, to the to ensure the bottom pieces of chicken get crispy.)

 4. Check for Doneness.
 Check to make sure your chicken is cooked (165°F), as the thickness can greatly affect baking time.
 You want it to be done, but not overdone and dry.
 If it’s not yet up to temperature, bake for another 4-5 minutes at a time, until it’s cooked through